 Katrina Sedgwick is the Director and CEO of the Australian Centre for the Moving Image (ACMI), a major national cultural institution located at Melbourne’s iconic Federation Square.
 Previously, she has been the head of arts for ABC TV and ABC Arts online, and the founding director and CEO of the Adelaide Film Festival.

-ACMI and The Ian Potter Cultural Trust are calling for submissions from practising Australian artists for the final biennial Ian Potter Moving Image Commission worth $100,000.
+The IPMIC 2022 Judging Panel are now reviewing submissions from practising Australian artists for the final biennial Ian Potter Moving Image Commission worth $100,000.

 The successful artist will receive $100,000 from The Ian Potter Cultural Trust to create a new work, which will premiere at ACMI in 2022 as part of the museum’s contemporary art exhibition program.
 The work will be accessioned to the ACMI Collection, alongside a growing collection of Australian moving image art.
 The artist will receive extensive professional support from ACMI throughout the making of the work including highly specialised curatorial, technical production and presentation expertise.

-Expressions of interest open Wednesday 12 August until Monday 28 September 2020
+Expressions of interest opened from Wednesday 12 August until Monday 28 September 2020.

 The IPMIC Judging Panel comprises experts including curators, visual artists, filmmakers and producers.